mqrelly/Syntan/README.md

 This software is free (as in speach and beer).
 It uses the GNU General Public License v3.0 (see gpl-3.0.txt).

-The application's ui language is currently hungarien.
+The ui language is currently hungarien.

 Platform